-45 Days Left to Apply to Startup Battlefield, San Francisco 2017
+45 days left to apply to Startup Battlefield, San Francisco 2017

 Sign up now for a chance to exhibit for free in Disrupt SF’s Startup Alley

-What’s raised over $6.9 billion dollars in funding, exited or IPO’ed over 95 times, and delivered over 655 pitches?
-TechCrunch Startup Battlefield: Applications for Startup Battlefield at Disrupt SF are now open.
+What’s raised over $6.9 billion dollars in funding, exited or IPO’ed over 95 times and delivered over 655 pitches?
+TechCrunch Startup Battlefield.
+Applications for Startup Battlefield at Disrupt SF are now open.
 We’re searching for new, innovative startups to launch and compete this September at TechCrunch Disrupt SF.

 The Pitch: Competing startups will pitch for six minutes on the TechCrunch Disrupt main stage, with a live product demo, followed by a Q & A from a Tier-1 list of judges.
-Past Battlefield judges have included Susan Lyne (BBG Ventures), Roelof Botha (Sequoia Capital), Karin Klein (Bloomberg Beta), and Fred Wilson (Union Square Ventures).
-The Battlefield sessions are livestreamed to the global TC audience via TechCrunch.com, Facebook, Twitter, and YouTube.
+Past Battlefield judges have included Susan Lyne (BBG Ventures), Roelof Botha (Sequoia Capital), Karin Klein (Bloomberg Beta) and Fred Wilson (Union Square Ventures).
+The Battlefield sessions are live streamed to the global TC audience via TechCrunch.com, Facebook, Twitter and YouTube.

-The Prize: The winner of Startup Battlefield takes home the coveted Disrupt Cup, a check for $50,000.
-All companies chosen for Battlefield receive priceless exposure to investors and media, expert pitch coaching and business advice, and entry into the private Battlefield Alumni Community — a network comprised of the 655 founding teams from prior Battlefield competitions.
+The Prize: The winner of Startup Battlefield takes home the coveted Disrupt Cup and a check for $50,000.
+All companies chosen for Battlefield receive priceless exposure to investors and media, expert pitch coaching and business advice and entry into the private Battlefield Alumni Community — a network comprised of the 655 founding teams from prior Battlefield competitions.

-The Stats: To date, over than 665 companies have competed in Battlefield, raising well over $6.9 billion.
-95 companies have either been acquired or IPO’ed.
+The Stats: To date, more than 665 companies have competed in Battlefield, raising well over $6.9 billion.
+Ninety-five companies have either been acquired or IPO’ed.
 Notable companies include Cloudflare, Dropbox, Yammer, Trello and more.

 The Details: Disrupt SF will take place on September 18-20th at Pier 48 in San Francisco.

-The Startups.
-Battlefield is open to companies in all industries from all around the world including but not limited to: biotech, enterprise, consumer goods, transportation, hardware, software, international, and payment platforms.
+The Startups: Battlefield is open to companies in all industries from all around the world, including, but not limited to: biotech, enterprise, consumer goods, transportation, hardware, software, international and payment platforms.
 Companies launching for the first time on our stage will be given preference.
 You can find the eligibility rules here.

-Deadline.
-Applications are only open until July 15th at 5 p.m.
+Deadline: Applications are only open until July 15th at 5 p.m.
 PT.
 Apply at the Startup Battlefield Application Page.

 0